linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 On Saturday, September 19, having exhausted all of its foreign loans and with just over £100 million in gold reserves remaining, the Bank of England stopped supporting the pound and let it fall sharply, and of course the following day, officially suspended gold payments, a de facto default.[122]
 Initially, the public did not understand what going off the gold standard would mean for their transactions.
 Newspapers lamented it as the end of an era.[123]

 Sterling fell 30 percent over the next three months.
-On the first trading day since gold payments had been halted, sterling dropped to  $3.70, nearly 25 percent lower than its pre-default level of$ 4.86.
+On the first trading day since gold payments had been halted, sterling dropped to  \$3.70, nearly 25 percent lower than its pre-default level of\$ 4.86.
 British policy makers didn't intervene in the market to slow the fall or maintain stability.
 Sterling exchange rates fluctuated greatly before dropping to a low of 3.23 in December.
 Over the same period, the UK's equity market recovered and rose 11 percent in local currency terms.

 Other countries followed the UK in abandoning gold convertibility so they could finally "print money" and devalue their currencies.
 Most of these devaluations were roughly 30 percent (e.g., the Nordic countries, Portugal, much of eastern Europe, New Zealand, Australia, India), in line with sterling's devaluation.
 The chart, below right, shows the depreciations for a few countries.